PurnabrataPanja/Spam_Classifier/README.md

 ## Project Overview

 This project is a simple yet effective spam classifier that uses the Naive Bayes algorithm for classification.
-It can classify individual messages or perform batch predictions on multiple messages.
+It can classify individual messages.
 The app also provides model performance evaluation tools, such as confusion matrix visualization and classification reports.

 ## Features